 Key takeaways

-• eLearning development is the work of turning an approved instructional design into a finished, deployable course.
-It comes after instructional design, not instead of it.
-Conflating the two is one of the most common ways training projects go wrong.
+- eLearning development is the work of turning instructional design and curriculum design into a finished, deployable course.
+It comes after the design work, not instead of it.
+Conflating development with design is one of the most common ways training projects go wrong.

-• Bespoke development fits when your training has to reflect your specific audience, content, and culture.
-Off-the-shelf works for genuinely generic content (basic compliance, foundational skills) where the cost of customization isn't worth the marginal improvement.
+- Bespoke development fits when your training has to reflect your specific audience, content, and culture.
+Off-the-shelf works for generic content (basic compliance, foundational skills) where the cost of customization isn’t worth the marginal improvement.

 Most organizations underestimate what eLearning development actually involves.
 The deliverable looks simple from the outside: a course in an LMS that learners click through.
-The work behind it (instructional design, content production, multimedia, programming, accessibility, quality assurance, deployment) is far more substantial than “build a course in PowerPoint and convert it to SCORM.”
+The work behind it (instructional design, content production, multimedia, programming, accessibility, quality assurance, deployment) is far more substantial than “build some slides and upload them to your LMS.”

 This guide covers what eLearning development is, how the process actually runs, the tools and software involved, what eLearning developers do, when bespoke development is worth the investment, and how to tell good development from mediocre.
 By the end, you’ll have a working understanding of what’s involved in the work, regardless of whether you build internally or bring in outside help.